 Saturday – Do I Hear a Waltz

-Castle on a Cloud
+Castle on a Cloud.

 While it might not be on a cloud, there are few places you can go in Lisbon’s core where there’s open space and not at least sense the looming presence of the Castelo de São Jorge.
-Whether it’s from Praça da Figueira
+Whether it’s from Praça da Figueira,

-or the Miradouro de São Pedro de Alcântara
+or the Miradouro de São Pedro de Alcântara,

 it’s often in the line of sight.
 And even when it’s not, you can somehow sense its presence.

-It looks very old (and parts of it are) so it’s only natural that people want to visit it and this was certainly true for my family and particularly for nephews.
+It looks very old (and parts of it are) so it’s only natural that people want to visit it and this was certainly true for my family and particularly for my grandnephews.
 My general approach to their visit was that their vacation belonged to them and my role was to act as a facilitator when needed and as a guide when appropriate.
 In my role as the former, I hoped to help them make choices based on the available time and, to a lesser degree, the weather.
-And, it was the combination of a lovely morning and a timed activity for late in the afternoon that made Saturday the appropriate day to visit St. George’s Castle.
+And, it was the combination of a lovely morning and a timed activity for late in the afternoon that made Saturday the appropriate day to visit Saint George’s Castle.

 I realize I’m once again breaking my promise to keep to my new Lisboa experiences and that I have previously written about visiting the Castelo but I want to share a little of their experience.
 With my vow in mind, I’ll keep this section brief.